kymeric/DockerProxy/README.md

 # DockerProxy
 Proxies loopback (localhost) traffic for Docker Windows Containers to work around Windows NAT limitations.

+## UPDATE
+This NAT issue has been resolved on newer Windows Insider builds (stable and fast ring) and with the latest versions of Docker.
+There are still people out there on RTM versions of Windows where this utility could be useful, but I didn't like writing or having to run this utility.
+So if you don't like running it and it's feasible for you, upgrading to the Windows Insider Slow Ring release will remove the need.

 ## How
 To run DockerProxy, you'll need to either: